 Copperhead Snake Characteristics

-Adult Copperhead snakes have a coppery coloured head and neck.
+Adult Copperhead snakes have a coppery colored head and neck.
 Copperhead snakes are medium sized snakes, with adults normally reaching 80 centimetres – 1.2 metres (2 – 4 feet), with thick, heavy bodies.
 Their body is more slender, however, compared to most other pit vipers.
 There are five clearly defined subspecies.
 All subspecies have distinctive light and dark brown or greenish banding.

 Copperhead Snake Habitat

 Copperhead snakes can be found in most all habitats, although they often prefer to be near streams and other waterways.
 Copperhead snakes prefer habitats with lots of vines, vegetation and debris.
-Their colouration and patterning is very effective for camouflage in dead leaves on the forest floor.
+Their coloration and patterning is very effective for camouflage in dead leaves on the forest floor.
 Copperhead snakes may be found on hilltops or lowlands.
 It is not unusual for Copperhead snakes to be found in forested or undeveloped areas within and near suburban developments.

 Copperhead snakes are often associated with rock outcroppings and ledges, however, they are also found in low-lying swampy regions.
 In the states, around the Gulf of Mexico, the Copperhead snake is also found in coniferous forest.
 In the Chihuahuan Desert of west Texas and northern Mexico, it occurs in water habitats, usually near permanent or semi permanent water and sometimes in dry arroyos (also called a wash or draw and is a dry creek bed or gulch that temporarily fills with water after a heavy rain).